zehantan6970/RoboNavGuard/Re_3DVG-Small/README.md

 # Re_3DVG-Small
 ## 1. Environment
     torch==1.13.1+cuda==11.7 mmdet==2.25.2
-    You need to port segment_model/mmdetection/mmdet to your built environment, because we added some necessary variables
+    You need to port segment_model/mmdetection/mmdet to your built environment because we added some necessary variables
 ## 2.Weights
     #### You can download the required weights from this link:https://drive.google.com/drive/folders/1plOlm15jFwyiE8LH_6qQPZ-cmIWE6LQ6?usp=drive_link
 ## 3.Configuration method